CommunityHoneyNetwork/chn-docs/docs/dionaea.md

 ### Configuration Options

-The following options are supported in the `/etc/sysconfig/dionaea` and `/etc/default/dionaea` files:
+The following options are supported in the `/etc/default/dionaea` files:

 * DEBUG: (boolean) Enable more verbose output to the console
 * IP_ADDRESS: IP address of the host running the honeypot container